is the Special Fund Assessment?

 is a KEMI independent contractor questionnaire?

-here for the Independent Contractor Questionnaire (requires Acrobat
+the Independent Contractor Questionnaire (requires Acrobat Reader to

-payroll does an employer use for included sole proprietors, partners or
+payroll do we use for included sole proprietors, partners or corporate officers?

 Effective January 1, 2018, the payroll amount for an included sole proprietor, partner, or member of an LLC is $43,400.
 For included officers of a corporation, the minimum payroll is $44,200; the maximum payroll is $171,600.
 These amounts are based on NCCI Basic Manual Rules and are subject to change.